 Passover at Mt Sinai

-We will hold our congregational seder on the second night of Passover, Saturday April 23, 2016 at 6:00 pm.
-RSVP forms found here.
+We will hold our congregational seder on the second night of Passover, Tuesday April 11, 2017 at 6:00 pm.
+Download the RVSP form here.
 The dinner starts around 6 pm with the Exodus story told through the rituals, readings, and songs of the Hagadah.
 This is followed by a catered dinner (reservations are required), and we finish the evening with the welcoming of Elijah as we look towards a time when the world is filled with peace and we live in a heavenly Jerusalem.

 More about Passover can be found at the URJ's Website: reformjudaism.org